Intercultural communication: Authentic intercultural communication

 Authentic intercultural communication is possible.
 A theory that was found in 1984 and revisited on 1987 explains the importance of truth and intention of getting an understanding.
 Furthermore, if strategic intent is hidden, there can't be any authentic intercultural communication.

 In intercultural communication, there could be miscommunication, and the term is called "misfire."
 Later on, a theory was founded that has three layers of intercultural communication.
 The first level is effective communication, second-level miscommunication, and third-level systemically distorted communication.
 It is difficult to go to the first level due to the speaker's position and the structure.

+At a practical level, the success of intercultural communication will not be modeled around awareness of and sensitivity to the essentially different behaviors and values of 'the other culture', but around the employment of the ability to read culture which derives from underlying universal cultural processes.

 History of assimilation

 Forced assimilation was very common in the European colonial empires the 18th, 19th, and 20th centuries.
 Colonial policies regarding religion conversion, the removal of children, the division of community property, and the shifting of gender roles primarily impacted North and South America, Australia, Africa, and Asia.

 Voluntary assimilation has also been a part of history dating back to the Spanish Inquisition of the late 14th and 15th centuries, when many Muslims and Jews voluntarily converted to Roman Catholicism as a response to religious prosecution while secretly continuing their original practices.
 Another example is when the Europeans moved to the United States.